Detectives: Facts don’t support woman’s claim ex-husband tried to kill her

 Timeline doesn’t support claims

-Jesse Rector, who now lives in North Carolina, but was a detective with the Vail Police Department from 2014-2018, was the last to take the stand Thursday.
+Jesse Rector, who now lives in North Carolina but was a detective with the Vail Police Department from 2014-2018, was the last to take the stand Thursday.
 He led the interrogation of Hayda on March 28 after chasing leads on March 27 and March 28.

 Rector was sent to interview Hayda’s ex-husband on the morning of March 27 after Hayda was found.
 In an interview conducted at the Shaw Cancer Center, Rector said Hayda’s ex-husband expressed shocked at first, then concern, when told about the events of the morning.
 Rector also testified that the ex-husband was “more than happy to help me out,” agreeing to let Rector search his car, his house and his phone for evidence.

-Rector testified that a search of the car, a 2008 Honda Element, didn’t turn up anything — and that there was no way a body could have fit in the cargo storage in the back of car that was packed with a portable crib, diaper bags and other assorted kids things.
+Rector testified that a search of the car, a 2008 Honda Element, didn’t turn up anything — and that there was no way a body could have fit in the cargo storage in the back of the car that was packed with a portable crib, diaper bags and other assorted kids things.
 He also noted there was a layer of dust on the portable crib, indicating it hadn’t been moved in a while.
 A search of the ex-husband’s Vail apartment also didn’t turn up anything of “evidentiary value.”

 “It was fairly clean,” Rector said.
 “You can’t have a perfectly clean house with two kids … I looked in the laundry basket for mud, blood, anything else, but there was nothing like that.”